ubolonton/cljs-xulrunner/README.md

 - Open the REPL.
 - Follow the instructions in `src/js/run.js`.

+## Highlights
+- Potentially have access to the whole XULRunner runtime, not just a page's context.

 ## TODOs
+- Fix prints scheduled timeout/interval being ignored.
+To be fair clojure.browser.repl has the same problem!
+As an aside, this is better solved on the printing side (in Clojure).
+- Allow runtime addition of dependencies.
 - Make a REPL extension to stop piggy-backing on MozRepl..
 - Swap client-server role (XULRunner programs should be servers).
 - Add other transports (TCP, WebSockets).